pheachan/remotelyshutdownwindowthroughaphone/README.md

 # remotelyshutdownwindowthroughaphone
+*For Educational purpose only, I hold no responsibilites as to however you use it.
 This script allows you to remotely shutdown your pc via your phone.
 Both devices must be in the same network.

 This works for Python 3.5.